Sameer2000/ToDo-List/README.md

 ![](assets/images/homepage.png)

-Check it out on -> https://polar-caverns-29584.herokuapp.com/
+Check it out on -> https://todo-list-mn0l.onrender.com/

 # ABOUT
 This is a To Do List Project in which user can add any task of any category for a particular date.
 The data that user entered will be stored in a database which is hosted on MongoDB Atlas.
-The app itself is hosted on heroku.
+The app itself is hosted on render.

 # TECHSTACK
 Node.Js, HTML, CSS, JavaScript, MongoDB